 Want to create a dedicated area in your yard for a built in fire pit?
-Also want to get rid of unwanted grass at the same time?
+Want to get rid of undesirable grass at the same time?
 We’ll show you how to do both in this article creating a beautiful fire pit area that you will enjoy for many years.

 Fire pit areas require a non flammable material around the fire pit for safety reasons.
 Any type of rock aggregate fits this description, such as pea gravel, recycled concrete, crushed granite, lava rocks and river rocks.

 Any of the listed materials make a great choice to install in a fire pit area and will last a long time.
-We chose the smooth river rock since we liked the look the best from all the choices above.
+We chose the smooth river rock since we liked it best from all the choices above.

-Note: Even though we used river rock around our fire pit, we DID NOT use river rock inside our fire pit.
+Note: Even though we used river rock around our fire pit area, we DID NOT use river rock inside our fire pit.

 River rock is beautiful and durable but can be very expensive.
-We went to a local garden center that sold all kinds of landscaping materials in bulk such as dirt, mulch and different types of rock aggregates.
+We priced it out at a local garden center that sold all kinds of landscaping materials in bulk such as dirt, mulch and different types of rock aggregates.

 The cost for the river rock was $125 a cubic yard with an additional charge for delivery.
 We estimated our area to need 2.5 cubic yards which would have cost us $400 with delivery.

-I started looking around for other places to purchase the river rock and came across a company that was affiliated with the railroad that sold rock aggregate.
-Their river rock pricing was much less per cubic yard and looked better, with a lower cost per cubic yard.
+I researched other option in my area and came across a company affiliated with the local railroad that sold rock aggregate.
+Their river rock pricing was much less per cubic yard and looked the same as the higher price version.

-When you have a large area, buying in bulk is better for many landscaping materials, especially very heavy materials such as dirt or rock.
+Check your local area when you need to purchase a large amount of rock aggregate, mulch or soil.
+Buying in bulk has better pricing and delivery options for many landscaping materials, especially very heavy materials such as dirt or rock.

 Prepping your area before delivery of your rock.